How to Put Out a Lawn Mower Fire

 2. Foreign Objects Blocking Airflow:

-If you have tallgrass, it can be hard for your lawnmower engine to process.
-This is because the blades spin so fast that they create suction.
-This suction pulls the grass into the air intake.
-If there is a stick or other object blocking the air intake, the suction force will increase.
-This will cause the engine to overheat and catch fire.
+Tallgrass can be challenging for a lawnmower engine to process because the blades are spinning so fast that they create suction that pulls grass into the air intake.
+If there is a stick or other object blocking part of the air intake, that suction force will increase and cause the engine to overheat and catch fire.

 Be sure to clear any debris from around your lawnmower before you start it up.
 Never use a leaf blower to clean solid objects like rocks and sticks away from your lawnmower.